BrettDrawsStuff/GnomieSnap/README.md

-# 🌲 Gnome Sanctuary — Farcaster Snap
+# 🌲 Gnomie Sanctuary — Farcaster Snap

-A Farcaster Snap where every user claims their own unique ASCII gnome, deterministically generated from their FID.
-Displays as a pixel-perfect PNG in the snap.
+A Farcaster Snap where every user claims their own unique ASCII Gnomie, deterministically generated from their FID.
 Shares as plain ASCII text in casts.

 ## How it works

-- Each FID gets exactly one gnome — same FID always produces the same gnome
+- Each FID gets exactly one Gnomie — same FID always produces the same Gnomie
-- The snap renders the gnome as a PNG (white on black, Liberation Mono font) for identical display on desktop and mobile
+- The snap renders the Gnomie as a PNG (white on black, Liberation Mono font) for identical display on desktop and mobile
-- Sharing a gnome composes a cast with plain ASCII art + preserved indentation
+- Sharing a Gnomie composes a cast with plain ASCII art + preserved indentation
 - Claims persist via Turso KV (falls back to in-memory for local dev)

-## Gnome anatomy
+## Gnomie anatomy

 ```
    ^          ← hat tip